Eduardo Darino

-Eduardo Darino is a Uruguayan film producer, director, animator, and cartoonist.
+Eduardo Darino (born 6 February 1944) is a Uruguayan film producer, director, animator, and cartoonist.

 Born in Montevideo, Uruguay, he studied law at the Universidad de la Republica and came to New York in 1973 where he still resides.
 During his career he has drawn multiple cartoon characters, produced several films, and made multiple television series and documentaries both in Uruguay and the United States.

 Films in Uruguay

-In his early years Darino had no access to a camera, so, inspired by Norman McLaren, his first experiments with animation included scratching and painting on the film stock itself.
+In his early years, Darino had no access to a camera, so, inspired by Norman McLaren, his first experiments with animation included scratching and painting on the film stock itself.

 Animation

-He participated actively in the Cine Club del Uruguay and taught himself how to make film.
+He participated actively in the Cine Club del Uruguay and taught himself how to make films.
 His earliest work, Creacion (1963), is the first animation to be created over stock film and hand-painted in Uruguay.
 It was screened at the Annecy International Animated Film Festival in France, receiving a Certificate.

 Darino's next films, El Idolo, Sombras sin Luces and Sombras y Luces (1965), are drawn on film stock, but include magnetic sound, like Cocktail de Rayas, which was re-created in digital form in 2011.
 This was followed by Correcaminos, aka Caminante, the first basic animation and computer art on the continent.
 It was cited by Clemente Padin as the "forerunner of Latin American code and web animation" in Ovum and other publications.
 During this time he illustrated book covers for Arca and designed cartoons for Diario Uruguay.